Wardray Premise: Company HistoryTop

 With the growing concern for the protection of the environment and depletion of the rainforests, Wardray Premise strive to promote responsible sourcing of timber and timber-based products from well-managed forests.
 We offer a wide range of products under our Chain of Custody system (CoC); this allows traceability of timbers supplied under certified schemes.

-We have achieved certification under BM Trada for FSC® (Forest Stewardship Council®) [FSC-C021476], which is the most widely recognised (global) scheme, and also under PEFC™ (Programme for the Endorsement of Forest Certification schemes).
+We have achieved certification under Exova BM Trada for FSC® (Forest Stewardship Council®) [FSC-C021476], which is the most widely recognised (global) scheme.

-We meet these by implementing and maintaining the following Chain of Custody standards:
+We met this by implementing and maintaining the following Chain of Custody standards:

-Please consult the following pages for information about our products that are covered under these Chain of Custody standards.
+Please consult the following pages for information about our products that are covered under this Chain of Custody standard.